david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-25c25.
+The latest version is Release v-25d05.
 Recent fixes/updates:
+* Fix Sprite expansion errors visible in Hebird #170
+* Fix [ OBJ:perpendicular ] TypeError crash #171

+Older fixes/updates:
 * Fix: quit goes to first level but should be current #165
 * New prelude settings 'enable_pause', 'export_options' (see docs)
 * Fix: Fix UX annoyance with the debug hover #168
 * Tweaks for docs: Collision layers, message, tags

-Older fixes/updates:
 * Fixed Tween behaviour inconsistency #162
 * Closed with updated docs: Dev version tweening is broken for left and up #163
 * Improved startup so initial load gets compile but no clear #139